uit-no/hpc-doc/development/parallel.rst

  OpenMPI will reserve about 600 times more memory than the value from mca btl _openib _eager _limit.
-That means that for sending 10 MB eagerly between nodes, about 6GB must be reserved exclusively for OpenMPI buffers. (this doeshowever not seem to increase proportionnaly with the number of nodes).
+That means that for sending 10 MB eagerly between nodes, about 6GB must be reserved exclusively for OpenMPI buffers. (this does however not seem to increase proportionally with the number of nodes).

 btl _openib _free _list _max must be large (>260) and this number times